Rool Svelte

 <!-- Theme toggle --><button onclick={() => rool.setUserStorage('theme', rool.userStorage.theme === 'dark' ? 'light' : 'dark')}> Toggle theme</button>Spaces & Channels

-// Open a channel — reactive, with SSE (default conversation)const channel = await rool.openChannel('space-id', 'my-channel');
+// Open a space — reactive, with SSEconst space = await rool.openSpace('space-id');

-// Create a space, then open a channel on itconst space = await rool.createSpace('My New Space');const channel = await space.openChannel('main');
+// Create a new spaceconst fresh = await rool.createSpace('My New Space');const ch = await fresh.openChannel('main');

-// Import a space from a zip archiveconst space = await rool.importArchive('Imported', archiveBlob);
+// Import from a zip archiveconst imported = await rool.importArchive('Imported', archiveBlob);

-openChannel returns a ReactiveChannel — the SDK’s RoolChannel with reactive interactions and objectIds:
+space.openChannel() returns a ReactiveChannel — the SDK’s RoolChannel with reactive interactions and objectLocations:

 {#if channel} <!-- Reactive: updates as AI makes tool calls --> {#each channel.interactions as interaction} <div> <strong>{interaction.operation}</strong>: {interaction.output} </div> {/each}